Fully coupled functional equations for the quark sector of QCD: Stability of the numerical results

 Evidently, $M_l(p)$ and $\bar\lambda_i(p)$ are formally RG-invariant quantities, and, ideally, they should be $\mu$-independent; in practice, the amount of residual $\mu$-dependence displayed is an indication of the veracity of the approximations employed.
 The results shown in \fig{fig:Resultsmudep} demonstrate clearly that the $\mu$-dependence of these quantities lies well within the estimated error bars; in particular, the largest visible discrepancy, located at the peak of $\bar\lambda_1(p)$, is only 3.4\%.

 On the other hand, the quantity $Z_l(p)$ is not RG-invariant, depending explicitly on $\mu$, as can be seen in the inset of \fig{fig:ResultsmudepLatDSE}.
-However, multiplicative renormalisation, when properly implemented, dictates that the curves renormalised at two different values of $\mu$, say $\mu_1$ and $\mu_2$, must be related by \be Z_l^{-1}(\mu_2,\mu_1) Z_l^{-1}(p,\mu_2) = Z_l^{-1}(p,\mu_1) \qquad\textrm{with}\qquad \mu_2 < \mu_1\,. \ee The operation described in \eq{eq:multrenZ} rescales the ``red-dashed'' curve to the ``blue-dotted'' one in the aforementioned inset.
+However, multiplicative renormalization, when properly implemented, dictates that the curves renormalized at two different values of $\mu$, say $\mu_1$ and $\mu_2$, must be related by

+The operation described in \eq{eq:multrenZ} rescales the ``red-dashed'' curve to the ``blue-dotted'' one in the aforementioned inset.
 Note that the rescaling factor is marked on the ``black-solid'' curve with a blue dot; its numerical value is 0.93.
-Plainly, the coincidence achieved between original and rescaled curves is excellent, indicating that multiplicative renormalisability has been adequately implemented at the level of our dynamical equations.
+Plainly, the coincidence achieved between original and rescaled curves is excellent, indicating that multiplicative renormalizability has been adequately implemented at the level of our dynamical equations.